We have the power to protect cervical health

 What is a biopsy?

-During colposcopy, your healthcare provider may decide to take a closer look at the cells on the cervix by taking a biopsy or small tissue sample.
+During colposcopy, the healthcare provider may decide to take a closer look at the cells on the cervix by taking a biopsy or small tissue sample.
 The biopsy is sent to a laboratory to determine if there are cell changes indicating cervical pre-cancer or cancer.
-After the procedure, you may feel some soreness and have some vaginal bleeding or discharge.
+After the procedure, there may be some soreness and vaginal bleeding or discharge.

 What are biomarkers?

-Biomarkers provide biologic information that can help healthcare professionals understand what is happening in our bodies at a molecular level and could help them identify if something is wrong.
+Biomarkers provide biologic information that can help healthcare professionals understand what is happening in the body at a molecular level and could help them identify if something is wrong.
 Hear Danielle explain why biomarker technology is an important development in cervical cancer prevention.

 Biomarkers help us understand if there are signs an HPV infection is transforming, and could potentially develop into cancer if allowed to progress.
 In March 2020, the U.S. FDA approved for the first time a biomarker-based test, giving women with positive high-risk HPV screening results a new option to get additional information, sooner.